hasura/graphql-engine/graphql/manual/queries/pagination.rst

 Limit results in a nested object
 --------------------------------
-Fetch a list of authors and a list of 5 of each of their most recently published articles:
+Fetch a list of authors and a list of 2 of each of their rticles:

 .. graphiql::
   :query: